jdefrance7/SeniorDesignProject/Arduino/libraries/libcanard_v0/README.md

 `void printCanardRxTransfer(...)` -- prints details about a received Canard transfer

-`void printCanardPoolAllocatorStatistics(...)` - prints details about the Canard memory pool
+`void printCanardPoolAllocatorStatistics(...)` - prints details about a Canard memory pool